 Food Sass® at Your Service

-It’s been a while since I shared a new recipe.
-You may be excited to learn that today’s recipe is a DESSERT!
-Yup, you read that right (hard to miss with the shouty capitals).
-You’ve heard me say for many years that a food lifestyle has to be realistic to be do-able, because if it’s not do-able…well…definitionally, we won’t do it for long.
+And now for dessert.
+You’ve heard me say for years that a food lifestyle has to be realistic to be do-able.
+Because if it’s not do-able then, definitionally, we won’t do it for long.

 The Food Sass® Lifestyle is an 80/20 gig.
 Eighty percent of the time we eat nutrient-dense whole foods and twenty percent of the time we can have pizza or beer or…peanut butter cookies 🙂

-I have been working to perfect a peanut butter cookie that doesn’t blow your sugar intake guidelines (about 34 g per day, max, for an adult) and that is actually good for you.
+I have been working to perfect a peanut butter cookie that limits sugar and that is actually good for you.
 A cookie that embodies the 80% side of the 80/20.
 I succeeded.
 It even has full approval of my 20-year-old son, who has a pretty solid sweet tooth.

 Makes 22 cookies